TheXik/EventInventoryManager/docs/user-guide.md

 ## Dashboard Overview

-The dashboard provides a comprehensive overview of your warehouse operations.
+The dashboard provides overview of your warehouse operations.

 - Key Statistics

 -  Active Rentals & Events

 - AI Assistant (you can ask questions about inventory events or rentals, if he cant answer he will not improvise or create fake information.
-At least that was the focus :D)
+At least that was the plan :D)

 ---